obshtestvo/signali-theme/README.md

 Each have their advantages and each have their drawbacks.

 ### Conventions

  - **Backend-agnostic**: assets' management should be independent from any chosen backend framework or language
- - **Web components**: they are coming, so their concept should be followed as closely as possible
+ - **Web components**: they are coming, so their concept should be followed as closely as possible.
+   The previous was true at the beginning of this project but since then, web component development slowed down.
+   Also many issues had come up.
+It's now better to use React.
  - **Modularity**: always think modular, extract all files related to a single element as web-component (styling, scripts, template, images... everything)
  - **Readability & perceived performance over code optimisation**: always write readable code, performance can be achieved through best practices and creating a user feeling of a responsive system